Third Bench Stock Volatility

 Third Bench Investment Opportunity

-Third Bench has a volatility of 358.11 and is 504.38 times more volatile than Dow Jones Industrial.
+Third Bench has a volatility of 383.02 and is 547.17 times more volatile than Dow Jones Industrial.
 Compared to the overall equity markets, volatility of historical daily returns of Third Bench is higher than 96 percent of all global equities and portfolios over the last 90 days.
 You can use Third Bench to protect your portfolios against small market fluctuations.
-The pink sheet experiences a very speculative downward sentiment.
-The market maybe over-reacting.
+The pink sheet experiences a normal downward fluctuation but is a risky buy.
 Check odds of Third Bench to be traded at 1.0E-4 in 90 days.Significant diversification

 Third Bench Additional Risk Indicators